-Facts about sushi – A visually appealing, culturally addictive, and artistic form of food – those who are unknown to sushi may wonder why the world is going crazy about tiny bits of fish and rice and the different types of sushi you can find.
+Facts about sushi – A visually appealing, culturally addictive, and artistic form of food – those who are unknown to sushi may wonder what is sushi?
+And why the world is going crazy about tiny bits of fish and rice and the different types of sushi you can find.

 Look closer and you will realize that sushi is not what you get in the supermarkets or chain restaurants.

 There’s a lot more to sushi than just raw fish.

 When a master uses years of experience and the warmth of his hands to create the perfect balance of textures and flavours, it gives birth to a culinary gem.

 If you are new to sushi or don’t have much knowledge about the Japanese delicacy then here are a few interesting facts you will love to know.